SorensenUCSC/CSE211-fa2021/overview.md

 * **Module 4: Domain Specific Languages:** We will discuss domain specific languages and how compilers can leverage the domain constraints to perform even more optimizations.
 Topics may include languages for machine learning and graph applications.

-* **Module 5: Optimization Policies:** We will discuss the impact of compiler optimizations and how to determine if optimizations actually provide reliable and portable performance improvements.
+* **Module 5: Optimizations and Correctness:** We will discuss the impact of compiler optimizations and how how to test that compiler optimizations are implemented correctly.

 ## Class Format